scorixear/master-thesis/training/src/README.md

 # Folder Structure

-- `.env`: conda environment folder containing all libraries needed to train the model
 - `data`: questions used for evaluation.
 Json Structure further below.
 Contains also questions with spelling mistakes
 - `ds_configs`: DeepSpeed Configuration Files for each stage with and without cpu offloading
   - `ds_config.md`: contains annotations for the DeepSpeed configuration files